-- 1.7 An analysis by TWBC of all open spaces in the borough includes a summary for Benenden and identities shortfalls and opportunities.
-It is notable that there is a lack of provision for allotments in the parish. - 1.7.1 The local community have expressed a strong interest in shared green amenities, having lost its allotments over 40 years ago to new developments at the time.
+- 61. An analysis by TWBC of all open spaces in the borough includes a summary for Benenden (Tunbridge Wells Borough Council Open Space, Sport and Recreation Study (2013-2033) pp. 55-56, 71, 90-91) identities shortfalls and opportunities.
+It is notable that there is a lack of provision for allotments in the parish. - 62.
+The local community have expressed a strong interest in shared green amenities, having lost its allotments over 40 years ago to new developments at the time.
 Research suggests that the tending of allotments have many beneficial effects on people's health and wellbeing and provides an additional connection with the outdoors and nature.
 Opportunities should be sought to provide these facilities in conjunction with new developments (see BNDP Landscape and Environment Project 2).